 Flood coverage is becoming more frequently required by lenders, whether for a new purchase or a refinance.
 Some people are taken by surprise when a lender requires a flood policy on a property they have owned for years and never had this requirement before.
 This may happen due to a change in the flood zone of your property as FEMA has recently remapped many areas.

 Flood coverage may also be required if you request disaster assistance through the government from a previous flood.

-Though flood coverage is not required, it is a good idea to purchase it as again, flood damage is typically excluded from all property policies.
-Insurance for flooding is backed by the Federal government and must be purchased through an insurance agent.
-The good news is that because it is a government-sponsored policy, premium
+Though flood coverage may not be required, it is a good idea to buy it as again, flood damage is excluded from property policies.
+Most flood policies are issued and backed by the Federal government through the National Flood Insurance Program (NFIP), which is managed by the FEMA.
+The good news is that if you purchase an NFIP policy, the premium

-Factors that drive the premium include the flood zone, the building's elevation and type of construction.
+Factors that drive the premium include the flood zone, the building's elevation, the type of construction and coverage amount.

-It is important to note that there is a 30-day waiting period on most insurance policies for
+It is important to note that there is a 30-day waiting period on most insurance NFIP

 The dwelling at the described location which also includes